Enforcement of Foreign Judgements

 Herein, section 14 states that the presumption that an Indian Court takes when a document is to be a certified copy of a foreign judgment is presented before it.

-Whereas, it is presumed that a foreign court who has competent jurisdiction pronounced the judgment unless contrary appears on the record, but by proving want of jurisdiction may overrule such presumption.
+Whereas, it is presumed that a foreign court who has competent jurisdiction pronounced the judgment unless the contrary appears on the record, but by proving want of jurisdiction may overrule such presumption.

 Conclusiveness of Foreign Judgments

-Section 13 stated that the fundamental rules should not be infringed by the foreign court whenever the court passes a decree or judgment.
+Section 13 states that the fundamental rules should not be infringed by the foreign court whenever the court passes a decree or judgment.
 Therefore, the decree or judgment passed by the foreign court will be conclusive except where it comes under any of the clauses (a) to (f) of section 13 of the Civil Procedure Code, 1908.

 Section 13 of the Civil Procedure Code, 1908, it is provided with that A foreign judgment shall be conclusive as to any matter thereby directly adjudicated upon between the same parties or between parties under whom they or any of them claim to litigate under the same title except—